katakatataan/amazonlinux2-php5.2/README.md

 patch_file "01php-5.2.17.patch"
 ```

-I write shellscript ./config/php-build/before-install.d/sed_unixd.sh this is do the same responsibility with patch file.
-I just don't know create patch and pathc executing order. sorry.
+I wrote shellscript './config/php-build/before-install.d/sed_unixd.sh' this is do the same responsibility with patch file but not patch file, because I just don't know how to create patch and patch files executing order!
+Sorry.

 ### installing php extensions